MystenLabs/sui/external-crates/move/documentation/book/src/control-flow/pattern-matching.md

 ### Restrictions on Some Patterns

-The `mut` and `..` patterns also have specific conditions placed on when, where, and how they can be used which we go into more detail in
+The `mut` and `..` patterns also have specific conditions placed on when, where, and how they can be used, as detailed in
 [Limitations on Specific Patterns](#limitations-on-specific-patterns).
 At a high level, the `mut` modifier can only be used on variable patterns, and the `..` pattern can only be used once within a constructor pattern -- and not as a top-level pattern.

-The following is an _invalid_ usage of the `..` pattern since it is used as a top-level pattern:
+The following is an _invalid_ usage of the `..` pattern because it is used as a top-level pattern:

 ```move
 match (x) {